log10-io/log10/README.md

 ### 📝📊 Logging

 Use Log10 to log both closed and open-source LLM calls.
 It helps you:
-- Compare and identify the best models and prompts
+- Compare and identify the best models and prompts (try [playground](https://log10.io/docs/observability/playgrounds) and [llmeval](https://log10.io/docs/evaluation/installation))
 - Store feedback for fine-tuning
 - Collect performance metrics such as latency and usage
 - Perform analytics and monitor compliance for LLM powered applications